pteich/elastic-query-export/README.md

 # elastic-query-export

 Export Data from ElasticSearch to CSV by Raw or Lucene Query (e.g. from Kibana).
-Works with ElasticSearch 5.x and makes use of ElasticSearch's Scroll API and Go's concurrency possibilities to work really fast.
+Works with ElasticSearch 6+ (older version should work too) and makes use of ElasticSearch's Scroll API and Go's concurrency possibilities to work really fast.

 ## Install